BGU-SE-Courses/2025-mbt-r/README.md

    than the teacher revoke the option to change options, than the student saves his changed option, than the option is saved and a red message appears for the student saying "your choice has been saved (new line) More information about this error"
    2. Steps to reproduce: You can see the steps in Provengo\submission-files\ProvengoVideo.mp4 (The general description also provides general steps for predocuing the bug)
-   3. Expected result: The expacted result can be either the change is saved anyway or the change is not saved (In our opinion the change should not be saved) anyway we think that that there should not be a red message saying "your choice has been saved (new line) More information about this error"
+   3. Expected result: The expacted result can be either the change is saved anyway or the change is not saved (In our opinion the change should not be saved) anyway we think that there should not be a red message saying "your choice has been saved (new line) More information about this error"
    4. Actual result: The choice is saved and a red message saying "your choice has been saved (new line) More information about this error"